emmanuelallan/maxthestranger/README.md

 <br />

-I'm Emmanuel Allan, Full-stack software developer
+I'm Emmanuel Allan, Full-stack web developer

-- 🌱 I’m currently a student and a mentor at `microverse` with a love for `javascript`, `react`, `ruby` & `agile methodologies`.
+- 🌱 I’m currently a student and a mentor at `microverse` with a love for `JavaScript`, `React`, `Ruby/Ruby on Rails` & `Agile Methodologies`.
 I also produce [`music`](https://music.maxthestranger.com/) and create content in my spare time.
 Open to new opportunities.
 - 💬 [Max The Stranger Blog](https://code.maxthestranger.com/)

 ### 🛠 I code using